Application for Enrolment

 Junior Area: Please name all exercise books with your child’s name and room number.
 Other sundry items such as pencils, glue sticks, sharpies do not need to be named as teachers generally hold these as communal items.

-Senior Area: Please name all items as children have their own desks and will be responsible for looking after their stationery.
+Senior Area: Please name all items as children will be responsible for looking after their stationery.

-We require all children to wear hats in sunny weather during Term 1 and 4.
+We require all children to wear sun hats during Term 1 and 4 when outside.
 If a child forgets their hat, they must play under the shaded area during interval and lunch.
-School hats are available for purchase at the Senior Area office.
+School hats are available for purchase at either school office or online through ArgyleOnLine.
 For acceptable styles of hat please click here.

 All children are encouraged to participate in these lessons.
 Your child will need to bring togs, towel and a water proof bag.
 Lesson focus is on water safety and basic skills in the junior classes.